Dario-Gasquez/orbweaver/README.md

 ---

 **NOTE:**
-These instructions are based on Xcode 13
+These instructions are based on Xcode 13.4.1, the steps may deffer for different Xcode versions.

 ---

 1 .
-Open your project and add a package dependency by selecting: *File -> Swift Packages -> Add Package Dependency*
+Open your project and add a package dependency as you prefer (for example: right click on the project -> *Add Packages* or from the project's *Package Dependencies* tab).

 2 .
-When asked about the repository paste the following URL:
+Paste the following in the package URL field:
 `https://github.com/Dario-Gasquez/orbweaver`

 3 .
 Follow the instructions until the **Orbweaver** package is added to the project